Serbian eagle: Middle Ages

+Early modern period

 The double-headed eagle was used in several coats of arms found in the Illyrian Armorials, compiled in the early modern period.
 The white double-headed eagle on a red shield was used for the Nemanjić dynasty, and the Despot Stefan Lazarević.
 A "Nemanjić eagle" was used at the crest of the Hrebeljanović (Lazarević dynasty), while a half-white half-red eagle was used at the crest of the Mrnjavčević.